2020 Afghanistan flood: Geographical and physical impacts

 The northern and western regions of Afghanistan, particularly the Takhar, Parwan, and Herat provinces, experienced heavy rainfall starting on 21 March 2020.
 The torrential downpours triggered flash floods that led to mass casualties and damages.
 By the beginning of April, 11 deaths, 15 wounded individuals, 288 destroyed homes and an additional 400 damaged properties were reported in the foregoing provinces.
-Additionally, 500 hectares of crops in farmland were swept away.
+Additionally, 500 hectares of crops on farmland were swept away.
 By the end of April, 17,000 people were reportedly affected by the floods throughout the country and an estimated 1,800 houses were ravaged or entirely destroyed.

 Charikar, the capital of Parwan, was one of the cities most affected by the floods.
 The floods demolished most of the city, destroying over 1,500 homes and impacting 495 families according to ANDMA.
-The vast majority of displaced families are typically sheltered by other relatives or nearby communities while they wait for the rain, and subsequent floods or landslides, to subside.
+The vast majority of displaced families were typically sheltered by other relatives or nearby communities while they waited for the rain, and subsequent floods or landslides, to subside.

 Houses are often built in areas prone to flooding.
 The density of many cities, in conjunction with the rapidity with which floods occur, increase the deadliness of the natural disaster.
 It is recognized that climate change is increasing the frequency and destructiveness of floods occurring annually.